mugenen/always/README.md

 ### Motivation

 A NodeJS process management tool that is always up to the latest NodeJS stable version.
-	Ability to either use it in realtime upon file edits, or in production with logging and optional --verbose output.
+Ability to either use nitrix in **development** with realtime upon live local file edits; or in **production** with logging and optional --verbose output.

 ### Installation